melihgulbay/flowclipprivacypolicy/TERMS.md

 ## Summary

 **Publish what you want, but keep it clean and respectful.
 Don't spam, don't steal, and don't be offensive.
-We'll remove content that breaks these rules.**
+We'll remove content that breaks these rules.
+Your shaders stay yours, but you let others use them inside the app.**